ualberta-smr/generating-annotation-usage-rules/ui/tutorial/README.md

 # Tutorial

-During the experiment, you will be using the Rule Validation Tool where the candidate rules will be provided.
-The candidate rules are going to be in Rulepad DSL.
+During the experiment, you will be using the Rule Validation Tool where MicroProfile candidate usage rules will be provided.
+Your goal is to determine if these candidate rules are correct rules that must be respected for the MicroProfile annotation to work correctly.
+The candidate rules are going to be provided in a Domain Specific Language (DSL) called [Rulepad](https://github.com/devuxd/active-doc-client).
+We provide more information below.
 Please use recent versions of either Google Chrome or Mozilla Firefox browsers.

 ## Rule Validation Tool